openmovementproject/openmovement/Mechanical/Hannan Snap Visor - COVID19/README.md

 *Open source flatpack full face visor.*

 As part of a national response to help the NHS during the Coronavirus pandemic.
 Open Lab, Newcastle University and Northumbria University partnered with AMAP, Sunderland University to design and develop a low cost, flatpack full face visor.
-The final output of this over the course of 6 days was the Hanna Snap Visor.
+The final output of this over the course of 6 days was the Hannan Snap Visor.

 ![Visor Render](visor.8.png)